-- At the time of the research special attention was paid to the availability of a protective structure in/nearby the social institution and its readiness to be used with the purpose required, equipment, and provision with all supplies and appliances required. - Of the inspected institutions, one, namely the Ladyzhyn orphanage, does not have any possibility to equip the simplest shelter.
-The orphanage occupies the premises of a former children's camp, in which the project did not provide for basements, there are no semi-basements or the ground floor.
-The buildings were erected on the banks of the Southern Bug River, where an artificial embankment was made to reduce the angle of inclination of the surface.
+At the time of the research special attention was paid to the availability of a protective structure in/nearby the social care institution and its readiness to be used with the purpose required, equipment, and provision with all supplies and appliances required.

+One of the institutions inspected (Lisovody boarding house for senior citizens and people with disabilities) does not provide for the option of setting up a simplest shelter - the building project does not provide for basements, semi-basements, and ground floor premises.
+The institution management has the only option to reduce the danger level by applying the "two walls" principle in case of a disaster-related to military action.